-Locked up in an Indian prison over a bureaucratic mix-up, facing ten years in jail, sleeping on a cold stone floor sandwiched between a murderer and a squat toilet… Andy Pag’s two year journey around the world wasn’t going to plan.
+Locked up in an Indian prison over a bureaucratic mix-up, facing ten years in jail, sleeping on a cold stone floor sandwiched between a murderer and a squat toilet… Pag’s two-year journey around the world wasn’t going to plan.

 Teamwork & Community (Engaging with the World):

-After years of searching for sustainable ways to travel, eco-experimenter Andy Pag embarked on a journey so ambitious, it was bound to end in disaster.
+After years of trial and error, Andy embarked on an ambitious journey that was bound to end in disaster.
 Strangely it didn’t.